TeamDevDev/technical-development-week-one-through-six-starter/writing/review.md

 TODO: Make sure that you delete all of the prompts in the following sections.

-#### Effective Team Work
+#### Code Coverage

 TODO: Write one sentence about this skill.
 TODO: Provide at least one reference to support your assertion.
 TODO: Your reference should be a URL in the "Software Engineering at Google" book
       or a reference to a reputable web site that you found online.

-#### Skilled Project Management
+#### Mutation Testing

 TODO: Write one sentence about this skill.
 TODO: Provide at least one reference to support your assertion.
-TODO: Your reference should be a URL in the "Software Engineering at Google" book
+TODO: Your reference should be a URL in the "Fuzzing Book"
       or a reference to a reputable web site that you found online.

-#### Effective Communication
+#### "Black Box" Testing

 TODO: Write one sentence about this skill.
 TODO: Provide at least one reference to support your assertion.
-TODO: Your reference should be a URL in the "Software Engineering at Google" book
+TODO: Your reference should be a URL in the "Fuzzing Book"
       or a reference to a reputable web site that you found online.

-#### Effective Knowledge Sharing
+#### "White Box" Testing

 TODO: Write one sentence about this skill.
 TODO: Provide at least one reference to support your assertion.
-TODO: Your reference should be a URL in the "Software Engineering at Google" book
+TODO: Your reference should be a URL in the "Fuzzing Book"
       or a reference to a reputable web site that you found online.

 ## Learning Objectives